quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Encryption Level Changes

-As keys for new encryption levels become available, TLS provides QUIC with those keys.
+As keys for new encryption levels become ready for use, TLS provides QUIC with those keys.
+Note that keys may become known prior to being ready for use.
+For example the client's application write keys are known to the server before they are ready for use.
 Separately, as TLS starts using keys at a given encryption level, TLS indicates to QUIC that it is now reading or writing with keys at that encryption level.
 These events are not asynchronous; they always occur immediately after TLS is provided with new handshake bytes, or after TLS produces handshake bytes.

 TLS provides QUIC with three items as a new encryption level becomes available: